phumrapeemeyer10/OnlineThermocoupleLab/README.md

 # OnlineThermocoupleLab
-This repository is Flask application for Thermocouple laboratory, Student will sign in and get into Zoom meeting via "meetingSDKElement" , The instructor helped by OpenAI Assistant which will explain student when they have a questions"
+This repository contains a Flask application designed for a Thermocouple laboratory.
+Students can sign in and access Zoom meetings via the "meetingSDKElement."
+During the sessions, an OpenAI Assistant will be available to assist the instructor by providing explanations and answering student questions.